Anvar571/low-level-design/tictactoe/README.md

 # Designing a Tic Tac Toe Game

+### This project works with deno land or getValidateInput change this function

 ## Requirements
 1. The Tic-Tac-Toe game should be played on a 3x3 grid.
 2. Two players take turns marking their symbols (X or O) on the grid.